-Steven Barrett is a Principal of the firm and has been a member of its Litigation Department since 1992.
-Steve has counseled and represented corporations and individuals on a wide range of matters concentrating in medical malpractice and personal injury matters, including complex, commercial litigation cases.
+Steven Barrett is co-chair of the Firm’s Litigation Department and chair of its Personal Injury Practice Group.
+Steve has counseled and represented corporations and individuals on a wide range of matters concentrating in medical malpractice and personal injury matters, including complex, commercial litigation cases and cases involving victims of sexual assault or abuse.
 With his significant and notable jury verdicts, Steve enjoys a well-deserved reputation as a premier trial attorney throughout Southeastern Pennsylvania.
 He has successfully tried many complex cases in Philadelphia, Montgomery, Bucks, Lehigh, Northampton, Berks and Delaware Counties.
 Since 2003, Steve has obtained settlements and verdicts for injured people, totaling in excess of twenty-five million dollars.
 His commercial litigation experience includes the representation of corporate clients involving corporate trade secrets, unfair business practices, commercial financing, and issues involving licenses, copyrights, and trademarks.

 Steve has extensive experience with real estate litigation, representing developers, builders and real-estate brokers involving AIA contracts, mechanic’s liens, listing agreements, agreements of sale, escrow agreements and partnership agreements.

 Through the Pennsylvania Supreme Court, Steve served by appointment as a Disciplinary Hearing Committee member considering issues of misconduct within the legal profession.
 Steve formerly served on the Board of Directors of the Montgomery Bar Association, and is a past president of its Young Lawyers Division.
 He currently serves as Chair of the firm’s marketing committee and mentors associates in the practice of law and business development.
 A graduate of the University of Michigan, (B.A.
 1987), Steve received his law degree from Temple University (J.D.
 1992)